google/zetasql/docs/conversion_functions.md

     </tr>
     <tr>
       <td>
-        If the integer part is not empty, then it must contain at least one digit.
+        If the integer part isn't empty, then it must contain at least one digit.
       </td>
       <td>" 0,.12 -"</td>